leandrofarias13/PPGEEC2318_FinalProject/README.md

 The complete pipeline includes fetching data, preprocessing, data preparation, model training, model evaluation, and reporting.
 The complete pipeline is contained in the `part1.ipynb` file.

+After the choosing the model with the best performance for solving the problem, a learning rate analysis was done to choose the best learning rate for the problem.
+This analysis is contained in the `part2.ipynb` file.

 ---

 ## Environment Setup